Fremantle Long Jetty: Archaeological excavations

-McCarthy was allocated a budget of $2,000 to conduct the excavations on the Long Jetty.
+McCarthy was allocated a budget of to conduct the excavations on the Long Jetty.
 Due to the low funding available to McCarthy, volunteers from the Maritime Archaeological Association of Western Australia (MAAWA), a volunteer organisation intent on furthering protection and education about maritime sites, were used due to their experience with swim-line searches and archival research.
 There were also other volunteers who came from a local high school who were on work experience.
-These MAAWA divers were responsible for conducting swim-line searches of the sea floor for any artefacts and high concentrations of artefacts were marked by buoys which would require further investigation from the Museum staff. $1,315 of the $2,000 was spent on the excavation phase.
+These MAAWA divers were responsible for conducting swim-line searches of the sea floor for any artefacts and high concentrations of artefacts were marked by buoys which would require further investigation from the Museum staff. of the was spent on the excavation phase.

 Because of time constraints, McCarthy implemented the use of airlift and propeller wash excavation methods to shift sediment.
 Seventy test excavation holes were created to excavate the site.
-Most of the artifacts found during the excavations were made of glass originating from Australia or Great Britain, but some of the glass materials were from the United States of America.
+Most of the artifacts found during the excavations were made of glass originating from Australia or Great Britain, but some of the glass materials were from the US.
 All of the bottles recovered from the excavation were found to be from a date range of 1840 to 1920.
 Alcohol and soft drink bottles were the most common types of bottles discovered, but pickle, sauce, and medicine containers were also frequently excavated on the site.
 The most common type of bottle found was a champagne style bottle which is similar to those used today.